barsukov/legacy_import/README.md

 # LegacyImport
+NOT DEVELOPED!
 This gem want to help you import oldest data from legacy system , with different database adapter for example mysql to postgresql.
 If you have a different schema you can rewrite import strategy for your model or use config options.
+I do not finish it and unfortenetly does not have any time to support or continue this project
 ## Installation

 Add this line to your application's Gemfile: